gabriellbbrr/gabriellbbrr.github.io/src/content/work/Musicetsons.md

    ```bash
    git clone git@github.com:gabriellbbrr/Music-sons.git
    ```
-2. Open the folder in a IDE or download the builded version in realase faction.
+2. Open the folder in a IDE

 3. Run the site and enjoy.